Trust Board Profiles

 Phil Berrington, Non-Executive Director

-Phil joined the Trust as an Associate Non-Executive Director in January 2019.
-He is also an Executive Partner in IBM and lead accounts where clients are undergoing large transformational journeys.
-In his consulting work Phil has experience of working in the public sector with a large central government department helping them transform back-office processes and currently leads IBM’s relationship with a quasi-public sector organisation.
-Phil is a qualified accountant.
+Phil joined the Trust as an Associate Non-Executive Director in January 2019 and was made a Non-Executive Director in January 2022.
+He is also an Executive Partner in IBM Consulting and leads accounts where clients are undergoing large and complex transformation journeys.
+In his consulting work Phil has experience of working in the public sector, notably with a large central government department helping them transform back-office functions and processes.
+He currently leads IBM’s relationship with a quasi-public sector organisation.
+Phil is a Chartered Management Accountant (FCMA), a Chartered Management Consultant, and holds a post graduate diploma in Strategy & Innovation from Said Business School.

 Julia Ross, Non-Executive Director